White Box Methods for Explanations of Convolutional Neural Networks in Image Classification Tasks: Methods based on Linearization of the Deep-CNN

 The parameter $\alpha$ varies in $[0,1]$ and the term within the partial derivative would go from the baseline image to the final input as we integrate over $\alpha$ as shown in Fig.~\ref{fig:int_grad}.
 In practice, the integral is approximated by a summation over a fixed number of samples i.e. Riemann approximation.

 The authors observed that if there were slight changes in the pixel value of the image $x$ such that visually the image did not appear to have changed, the gradients calculated by the gradient backpropagation methods showed large fluctuations in their values.
 For a small amount of noise present in the image, the visualization with gradient backpropagation was different to that of the original image.
-They propose that integrated gradients perform an averaging operation over a sample of images and so the final relevance maps would be less sensitive to these fluctuating gradient values when compared with the other gradient-based methods.
+In the integrated gradients method an averaging is performed over a sample of images and so the final relevance maps would be less sensitive to these fluctuating gradient values when compared with the other gradient-based methods.